-Sun conjunct Ceres embodies many of the themes of the Persephone myth.
+Sun conjunct or quincunx Ceres embodies many of the themes of the Persephone myth.
 There seem to be themes of sudden great gain or loss which forces growth.
 These people might find pain is involved if they have to separate from their family for any reason.
 Sun with Ceres can feel scarred, betrayed or tainted by some family scandal, inheritance or ancestral trait.
 This subject may have had an overly cosseted childhood which leaves them ill equipped to deal with the gritty reality of the outside world.

 These folk have a childlike naivety, that only see’s the good in people.
 The problem is then that they are easy prey to those who exploit their kind and trusting nature.
 There may be a weakness for being seduced by the inverted glamour of the outlaw, but this may be the only way they can break away from an overly possessive parent.
 Not wanting to upset the family then, the Sun Ceres individual can subconsciously create a situation where they get disowned.
 This way the lover becomes the demon, not themselves.